xyproto/orbiton/README.md

 *Install both executables, a man page, an icon and a desktop shortcut file (use `doas` if needed`):

     PREFIX=/usr/local gmake install og-install

+It is also possible to install the symlinks that are suggested further down in this document.

 ## Dependencies